skittlesvampir/tvheadend-movie-wishlist/README.md

 *tvheadend-movie-wishlist* is a program that automatically records movies from a [TheMovieDB.org](https://themoviedb.org) list to your TVHeadend server.
 It does this by pulling all the desired movies from TMDB and comparing it against your TVHeadend EPG.
 If it finds a match, it automatically schedules a recording and sends you a notification using [ntfy](https://ntfy.sh).

+## Important information
+TheMovieDB applied some (currently undocumented) changes to their API, which cause this script to only retrieve the first 20 entries from the list, which can have some pretty inconvenient consequences.
+This script has been updated to account for these changes, please make sure to pull the lastet version from GitHub.

 ## Setting it up

 First of all, download the code for this project: